What Can You Do With a Master’s in Public Health?

 A biostatistician is a type of data analyst who works to obtain and analyze statistics on biological issues that can affect the health of communities and individuals.
 They use complex mathematical formulas and algorithms to make sense of the data and develop predictions and reports on public health related issues.
 You’ll find these roles in government agencies, public health agencies, consulting firms, and in health care organizations.

 10. Public Health Professor

 With knowledge and experience in public health, MPH graduates are in a good position to educate the next generation of health care professionals.
 Colleges and universities hire knowledgeable experts to teach the ins and outs of the health care system and give students tools to make a positive impact on the world.

 Opportunities and pay vary greatly in this field.
 Depending on the courses you teach and where, you’ll need at least a master’s degree, with full-time professor positions typically awarded to those with doctoral degrees.

 11. Public Health Social Worker

-Because the health of an individual is so closely related to the health of the community, public health social workers work to improve the well-being of communities as a whole.
+Because the health of an individual is so closely related to the health of the community, public health social workers work to improve the well-being of communities as well.
 They might work in areas with a high prevalence of certain conditions or implement ways to solve problems that affect communities and the overall health of their inhabitants.
 They spend a great deal of time studying and interacting with the communities they serve to better understand problems, and then they develop initiatives and outreach programs to address them.
-Their ultimate goal is to create healthier communities, improve access to their treatment and opportunities, and ensure that everyone has the chance to exercise their right to good health.
+Their ultimate goals are to create healthier communities, improve access to their treatment and opportunities, and ensure that everyone has the chance to exercise their right to good health.

 12. Regulatory Coordinator